 “Whether one is buying a tiny home or a mansion, markets can price them very differently, depending on rental sales and demand,” said David Reiss, professor of law and research director at the Center for Urban Business Entrepreneurship.
 You might find a better deal on a tiny house, “if rental units are priced differently from owned units in terms of their monthly cost,” he added.

-Unlike traditional houses, which are far more likely to be built by a professional contractor, many tiny homes are constructed by avid do-it-yourselfers.
-New, finished tiny homes range in price from about $45,000 to $80,000, according to Tiny House Community.
-A DIY-er, meanwhile, can avoid labor costs and shave $20,000 or more off the home’s overall cost.
+Unlike traditional houses, which are far more likely to be built by a professional contractor, many people choose to DIY their homes entirely.
+New, finished tiny homes can cost more than $100,000, according to a recent round-up from Curbed.com.
+A DIY-er, meanwhile, can avoid labor costs and potentially shave thousands off a home’s overall cost.

 All told, Wolford spent $21,000, which breaks out to $14,000 for construction materials and appliance costs — his composting toilet alone was a $1,000 expense — and then an additional $7,000 for a custom-made trailer, which acts as the tiny home’s foundation.
 The trailer cost “was way over what I had planned and budgeted,” he said, “but it is vitally important to the overall structure’s stability and strength.”